webcomponents-cg/community-protocols/proposals/context.md

 dispose(); // don't need updates anymore
 ```

 These alternatives do provide more capability, but its an open question as to whether or not this complexity is warranted or desired.
 It also opens up a larger question about what would the candidate value be?
 Would it have to be an object of the requested type, could it be some other protocol to determine uniformity between the requested data and the actual data?
 This begins to seem more complex than we really need here for unnecessary type safety overhead.
-It is suggested if consumers want type safety then they should use Typescript to achieve this.
+It is suggested if consumers want type safety then they should use TypeScript to achieve this.

 # Definitions

-Below are some typescript definitions for the common parts of the proposed protocol:
+Below are some TypeScript definitions for the common parts of the proposed protocol:

 ```typescript
 /**